 SCICN’s engagement with individuals engaged in conflict resolution processes on the ground contributes not only to our teaching, but is more generally central to the activities of the Center and our research.
-Through our involvement with Community Dialogue of Northern Ireland and with several individuals and groups in Israel/Palestine, for example, SCICN has developed an innovative form of researcher/practitioner collaboration that differs significantly from the more standard models of training and expert consultation that are prevalent in the field of conflict resolution.
+Through our involvement with political and civil society leaders Tunisia since 2011, with Community Dialogue of Northern Ireland, and with a wide range of individuals and groups in Israel/Palestine, for example, SCICN has developed an innovative form of researcher/practitioner collaboration that differs significantly from the more standard models of training and expert consultation that are prevalent in the field of conflict resolution.
 Conceived as an extended conversation — a conversation lasting months and even years — that goes far beyond a workshop format, this intervention is structured around a discussion of the day-to-day problems and issues that confronted our partners and reflects two deeper questions:

 1. What would researchers find interesting if they knew everything that practitioners knew? and

 2. What would practitioners find interesting if they knew everything that researchers knew?

 The conversations that emerge highlight for the practitioner those aspects of their experience that are theoretically significant for better practice and highlight for the researcher those aspect of their research that have real world relevance.